-In the event an employee, who is selected for a random controlled substances test, alcohol test, and/or nicotine test is out on extended leave, an alternate selection will be made and noted.
+In the event an employee, who is selected for a random controlled substances and/or alcohol test is out on extended leave, an alternate selection will be made and noted.

-2. Employer Testing Procedures:
+b.
+Employer Testing Procedures:

 The employee must report to the test collection site immediately once notified.